intel/ipmctl/README.md

 > rpm –ivh *.rpm

+CentOS and RHEL systems maybe able to use an EPEL package found at: https://src.fedoraproject.org/rpms/ipmctl

-EPEL 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/ipmctl
+OpenSUSE and SLES packages can be found at: https://build.opensuse.org/package/show/hardware:nvdimm/ipmctl

-OpenSUSE and SLES packages can be found at: https://build.opensuse.org/package/show/home:jhli/ipmctl
+Ubuntu releases can be found at: https://launchpad.net/ubuntu/+source/ipmctl

 ### libsafec